acrossfields/idilsezer/en/background/edu_msc.md

     </tr>
     <tr class="table-bgsub-details">
       <td colspan="3" style="padding: 5px;">
         <p style="margin: 0;">As a scholarship student, I contributed to experiments conducted at the ITU ROTAM laboratory for a research project funded by the Scientific and Technological Research Council of Türkiye (TÜBİTAK).
-From October 2008 to April 2009, I worked on project 106M450 titled "Prediction of the nonlinear dynamic response of non-homogeneous plates subjected to a sudden pressure load using the finite element method," assisting in:</p>
+From October 2008 to April 2009, for project 106M450 titled "Prediction of the nonlinear dynamic response of non-homogeneous plates subjected to a sudden pressure load using the finite element method," I assisted in:</p>
         <ul style="margin: 0; padding: 8px 0 0 13px;">
           <li>Preparing carbon/epoxy and kevlar/epoxy composite plates with the hand lay-up method</li>
           <li>The measurement of the mechanical properties of the prepared test specimens</li>